 Our Country Home

 After having dreamed of moving to the country since I was a child visiting my aunt and uncle's farm, we took the leap in 2015 and bought a home in the country.
 Inspired by the ideals of homesteading and permaculture we set up our property as a small working farm.
-Lots has changed since we first saw the property and the changes continue.
+Our interest and passion led us to take on more than our property could manage and in 2021 we moved to a larger property nestled in the hills of Bruce County.

 John Muir was an influential Scottish-American naturalist, author, philosopher, botanist, zoologist, glaciologist, and an early advocate for the preservation of wilderness in America.
 He co-founded The Sierra Club, a prominent American conservation organization.
 He has been described as a patron saint of 20th century American environmental activity.
-Muir travelled throughout North America and even to Howick County in 1874 where he stayed at our home and painted a watercolour as a thank you for the hospitality he received.
+Muir travelled throughout North America and even to Howick County in 1874 where he stayed at our previous home and painted a watercolour as a thank you for the hospitality he was shown.
+As a result, we have become interested in his writings and feel an even stronger connection to his philosophy of nature in our new home.

 "Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul".
 John Muir